MFreidank/pysgmcmc/docs/source/intro.rst

 * Modern MCMC solutions applicable when fitting Bayesian models to sub-sampled datasets.

-* Tensorflow as the computational backend, which allows for efficient numeric calculation, possibly on GPUs and automatic gradient calculation.
+* Keras (Tensorflow) as the computational backend, which allows for efficient numeric calculation, possibly on GPUs and automatic gradient calculation.

 * Flexible: painless application of any of our samplers to your estimation